This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Replacing the Indira Awas Yojana (IAY), PMAY-G provides:

-- Financial assistance for rural poor to build pucca houses
+- Financial assistance for the rural poor to build pucca houses

 - Inclusion of beneficiaries through SECC 2011 data and Gram Sabha verification

-- Minimum 25 sq. meter house size including cooking space
+- Minimum 25 sq. meters house size including cooking space

-- Convergence with schemes like MGNREGA for labor and SBM for sanitation
+- Convergence with schemes like MGNREGA for labour and SBM for sanitation

 The Pradhan Mantri Awas Yojana offers a wide spectrum of socio-economic and developmental benefits that cater to various sections of society.
 These benefits are not just financial but also structural, social, and psychological.
 By facilitating homeownership, the scheme lays the foundation for long-term security and upward mobility.